Original post: May 9, 2016 Updated: December 17, 2022

-French toast is simple to make and you can try a variety of different breads.
-I usually use sandwich bread or if I want to make sticks I’ll use Texas toast bread because it’s thicker.
+French toast is simple to make, and you can try various loaves of bread.
+I usually use sandwich bread, or if I want to make sticks, I’ll use Texas toast bread because it’s thicker.
 When I made it on Saturday, I used ciabatta bread for Hubby, Imaginative One, and myself.
 I used sandwich bread for the Wee One because he likes me to cut them into strips.

 BTW: Did you know ciabatta is Italian for slipper?